 General Dentist Providing Tooth-Colored Fillings in Dunwoody

 There’s a new method for restoring cavities, and it doesn’t involve a noticeable silver or amalgam filling.
 We know those restorations may make you feel self-conscious about the appearance of your smile.
-Fortunately, with offerings in modern dentistry, Dr. Jeff Rodgers can restore your all-white smile with tooth-colored fillings in Dunwoody.
+Fortunately, with offerings in modern dentistry, Dr. Jeff Rodgers and Dr. Meredith Hughes can restore your all-white smile with tooth-colored fillings in Dunwoody.
 Made of strong, long-lasting composite resin, these fillings will blend with your tooth enamel for a virtually undetectable restoration.
 Learn more about how this option can beautifully strengthen your teeth today.

 Tooth-Colored Fillings: How They Work